Flesch Reading Ease Score: Complete Guide to Readability

 What Is Flesch Reading Ease?

-Flesch Reading Ease is a readability test that rates text on a 100-point scale.
-The higher the score, the easier the text is to read:
+Flesch Reading Ease is a readability test developed by Rudolf Flesch in the 1940s.
+It rates text on a 100-point scale:

 - Higher scores (60-100): Easy to read, accessible to most people